Bell honors residents who pushed for legislative change

 Camille Cooper was honored for helping Bell with legislation to ensure that child pornography imagery is placed in a police database even if it isn’t used as evidence.

-Susan Paulovich was recognized for her work to revise the Criminal Injuries Compensation Fund, which provides money to crime victims who have no other means to pay medical bills or funeral costs.
+Susan Paulovich was recognized for her work to revise the Criminal Injuries Compensation Fund, which provides money to crime victims who have no other means to pay medical bills or families trying to cover funeral costs.

 The guidelines for the fund were last revised in 2004, Bell said.
 The new law increased the payouts for certain expenses and raised the cap for individuals.